Adé Olufeko

 • 2019

-Yale University, New Haven, Connecticut, USA Keynote speaker - Yale Conference for African Peace and Development
+Yale University, New Haven, Connecticut, USAKeynote speaker - Yale Conference for African Peace and Development

 Panelist - Technology and Innovation